-7. Knowledge about networking fundamentals
+7. Knowledge of networking fundamentals

 Yes, the coding interviews are typically hard.
 The preliminary rounds might be easy but as you move forward the level of coding questions get tougher.
-The time and space complexity are also analysed in the interview rounds of big companies.
+The time and space complexity are also analyzed in the interview rounds of big companies.

 Consistent preparation is definitely important but it is not sufficient for grokking the interview of any product-based company.
 Self-evaluation and time management are the two key concepts that help you crack any assessment or interview.
 You need to go through the previous interview experiences of candidates and prepare accordingly.